 Twelve common English words.
 That's all that stands between you and your crypto—or anyone else and your crypto.

 An estimated 3-4 million Bitcoin are permanently lost.
 Not stolen—lost.
 Forgotten passwords.
 Thrown-away hard drives.
-Mnemonic phrases that exist only in the memory of people who've died.
-At current prices, that's over $200 billion locked forever in wallets no one can access.
+Mnemonic phrases that exist only in the memory of people who've died.1 At January 2026 prices (~$93,000), that's $280-370 billion locked forever in wallets no one can access.

 | Component | What It Does | Share It? |